Equality, Diversity and Inclusion

 Equality in the NHS

-Under the Equality Act 2010, NHS organisations have what is called a ‘general equality duty’ to promote equality.
-They must:
+Under the Equality Act 2010, NHS organisations have what is called a ‘general equality duty’.
+In practice this means that we must:

 - advance equality of opportunity between people who share a relevant protected characteristic and people who do not share it.

 - foster good relations between people who share a relevant protected characteristic and those who do not share it.

 These are underpinned by the Public Sector Equality Duty which requires us to:

 - publish information annually to show our compliance with the equality duty

 - set and publish equality objectives, at least every four years

 See the ‘How are we doing?’ section below to access our latest reports which demonstrate the compliance and progress we are making in these areas.